CS639-Data-Management-for-Data-Science/f24/p7/README.md

     * `bnb_4bit_compute_dtype=torch.float16`
 4. Load the tokenizer using `AutoTokenizer.from_pretrained()`.
 5. Load the quantized model using `AutoModelForCausalLM.from_pretrained()` with the quantization configuration, and ensure it is moved to the current device (e.g., GPU).
+6. If your access request for `Llama-3.2-1B-Instruct` was denied and you used a different model, please include a markdown cell including the name and link to the model.

 <details>
 <summary>[<b>Optional reading</b>] How do we access pre-trained models from HuggingFace?</summary>